jacksavage/datamuse/readme.md

 # Datamuse

-A .NET library and command line app for the [Datamuse API](https://www.datamuse.com/api/).
+An interactive command line app for the [Datamuse API](https://www.datamuse.com/api/).